 What happens if I do not complete the identity verification process?

-Failure to provide the necessary ID will result in us being unable to offer you mail services.
+Failure to provide the necessary identification will result in our inability to offer you mail services.

 How do I supply documents?

-We keep all identity documentation securely while you have an account with us.
+We securely store all identity documentation while you have an account with us.

 AML CFT, TCSP and DIA – There are lots of abbreviated terms which are not explained.
 What do all of these terms mean?

-AML/CFT = the Anti-Money Laundering / Counter Funding of Terrorism Act.
+AML/CFT = the Anti-Money Laundering / Counter Financing of Terrorism Act.
 An “act” is a piece of legislation that is passed into law by the New Zealand government.
 This is the act that makes it a criminal offence if we do not identify our customers.
-We normally just refer to this as AML or the AML act.
+We typically refer to this as AML or the Anti-Money Laundering Act.

 TCSP = Trust and Company Service Provider.
-This is the type of entity we are identified as under by the AML act.
+This is the type of entity we are identified as under the AML Act.

 DOB = Date of Birth

 Great question!
-Private Box is a mail forwarding company and does not deal with financial transactions – how can you launder money in the first place!
-At first look you would think the AML act would exclude us.
-However – we are caught in the AML regulations seen here.
+Private Box is a mail forwarding company and does not deal with financial transactions – how can you launder money in the first place?
+At first glance, you would think the AML Act would exclude us.
+However, we are bound by the AML regulations as seen here.
 Particularly this bit –

-So its the “correspondence address” part of this law that has all of our customers caught by the act!
+So, it’s the “correspondence address” part of this law that has caught all of our customers by surprise!
 We are as frustrated as you are at these new laws!

 Do you take any additional actions to verify my identity documents and details?

 We are required by law to verify your details.
-We do this by using providers in different countries that give us access to public databases and credit files in those countries.
-We only work with suppliers that we are satisfied that they have strong privacy practices of their own.
+We achieve this by utilising providers in New Zealand, which provide us with the ability to match data with those countries’ data sources.
+We only work with suppliers that we are satisfied have strong privacy practices in place.

 We do not get a credit report on our customers.
-If the credit file is available in a country for a certain individual then the details supplied to us are cross-referenced with their file (eg. name, DOB and residential address).
+If the credit file is available in a country for a particular individual, then the details supplied to us are cross-referenced with their file (e.g., name, date of birth, and residential address).

-For full details on who we use to verify your information please see our privacy policy at privacy policy
+For full details on who we use to verify your information, please see our privacy policy.

 Of course not.
-We actually pay these companies for a service.
-We do not receive any financial benefit and they will not disclose our customer’s details to anyone else.
-If they did they would be in breach of the contract we have with them.
+We pay these companies for a service.
+We do not receive any financial benefit, and they will not disclose our customers’ details to anyone else.
+If they did, they would be in breach of the contract we have with them.

 The privacy policy you are referring to is their public website and is different to the service we are using them for.

-If you have concerns around this area we can let you know which organisations we have cross-referenced your details with and what contractual obligations they are under to keep your information safe.
+If you have concerns in this area, we can inform you of the organisations we have cross-referenced your details with and the contractual obligations they are under to keep your information secure.